Rest of the World cricket team in Australia in 1971–72

-A Rest of the World cricket team captained by Gary Sobers toured Australia in the 1971–72 season.
-It replaced the proposed Test tour by South Africa which the Australian Cricket Board cancelled in 1971.
+A World XI cricket team, which was a multi-national captained by Gary Sobers, toured Australia in the 1971–72 season.
+It replaced the proposed Test tour by South Africa which the Australian Cricket Board had cancelled in 1971.
+This meant that South Africa would not tour Australia for a test series again until the 1993–94 season.

-The World XI played 16 matches between early November 1971 and early February 1972.
+World XI played 16 matches between early November 1971 and early February 1972.
 There were five matches against Australia which were regarded as official test matches in Wisden however the status was later withdrawn.
-The World XI won this series 2-1.
-The team also played three limited overs internationals against Australia and the remaining games were first-class fixtures against Australian state teams.
+World XI won this series 2–1.
+The team also played three limited overs internationals against Australia and the remaining games were first-class fixtures against Australian invitational and state teams.

-World XI would not play in Australia again until World Series Cricket in the late 1970s.
+After this series, World XI would not play in Australia again until World Series Cricket in the late 1970s.